tamasgal/km3pipe/docs/install.rst

 Configuration
 -------------

-KM3Pipe can read frequently used information (like DB credentials, API tokens, etc.) from a configuration file, which is expected to be `~/.km3net`.
+KM3Pipe can read frequently used information (like DB session cookies, API tokens, etc.) from a configuration file, which is expected to be `~/.km3net`.

 Here is an example configuration::